exp684/exp684/README.md

 - Software engineering for research: testing, CI, and documentation

-## Collaboration & consulting
+## Collaboration
-Open to research collaborations, consulting on optimization models and solver tuning, code reviews for performance-sensitive systems, and co-supervision of graduate projects.

-To discuss collaborations, please contact me (see links below).
+Open to research collaborations.